XCMer/larry-four-generator/README.md

 The `increments` field is optional, and you should have a need to specify it only if you want your auto-incrementing field to be named differently from `id`.

-The `timestamps` field is special, for it has no field name.
-By default, timestamps are disabled in all the models, and migrations don't create columns for them.
-By adding `timestamps` as a field, you enable it for that model, and the migration will contain the necessary columns.
+The `timestamps` and `softDeletes` fields are special, for they have no field name.
+By default, timestamps and softDeletes are disabled in all the models, and migrations don't create columns for them.
+By adding either of them as a field, you enable them for that model, and the migration will contain the necessary columns.

 Another field that has a different syntactical nuance is the `enum` field.
 The parameters to the enum fields are separated by commas.
 They may or may not be individually enclosed in quotes, like: